digitalbias/digitalbias.github.io/_posts/2016-09-07-divide_and_conquer.markdown

 title: Divide and Conquer
 tags: [jobs, division of responsibility, time management]
 ---
+![Overwhelm][overwhelm]

 I think one of the biggest things people struggle with is managing their time.
 This is especially true when you consider all the responsibilities a person has in a low to mid level management job.
 More often than not, a person in a low level management position not only has a responsibility to take care of the day-to-day operations of a team, but they are also expected to produce work similar to the team they manage.

-![divide][divide]

 That can be a daunting task.